aliafsahnoudeh/react-oop-solid/README.md

 ## What is this project

-It's just a sample application to show advanced object oriend programming and SOLID principles beside the React.js best practices.
+It's just a sample application to show advanced object oriented programming and SOLID principles beside the React.js best practices.
-Our we application just fetches a list of companies and each company has a list of time slots to choose.
-We can select one time slot per company.
-Also this selected timeslot will fill our time on that day, so we can't select any other time slot from any other company either!
+Our web application just fetches a list of music bands and each band has a list of time slots to choose.
+We have a concert hall which can host only one band at a time, so by selecting a time slot for a specific band, other band's time slots which overlap will be disabled.
+Also each band can perform once so by selecting a time slot of a specific band, all of the other time slots of that band are going to be disabled.

 ## A summary of what I did and why, in case you were interested: